Gradient

 The gradient, represented by the blue arrows, denotes the direction of greatest change of a scalar function.
 The values of the function are represented in greyscale and increase in value from white (low) to dark (high).

 In vector calculus, the gradient of a scalar-valued differentiable function $f$ of several variables is the vector field (or vector-valued function) $\nabla f$ whose value at a point $p$ gives the direction and the rate of fastest increase.
 The gradient transforms like a vector under change of basis of the space of variables of $f$.
 If the gradient of a function is non-zero at a point $p$, the direction of the gradient is the direction in which the function increases most quickly from $p$, and the magnitude of the gradient is the rate of increase in that direction, the greatest absolute directional derivative.
 Further, a point where the gradient is the zero vector is known as a stationary point.
-The gradient thus plays a fundamental role in optimization theory, where it is used to minimize a function by gradient descent.
+The gradient thus plays a fundamental role in optimization theory, machine learning, and artificial intelligence, where it is used to minimize a function by gradient descent.
 In coordinate-free terms, the gradient of a function $f(\mathbf{r})$ may be defined by: